Lawsuit charges that Nazi gold funded Vatican ratlines

 Racial mythology invented to sanction religious persecution

-To head the new government of their Croatian puppet state the Fascist leaders, Hitler and Mussolini, installed Ante (Anthony) Pavelíc.
+The Fascist leaders, Hitler and Mussolini, set up a Croatian puppet state and installed Ante (Anthony) Pavelíc as its head.
 The two major groups in Pavelíc's new state were the Serbs and the Croats.
 Both of these are ethnic South Slavs and they even share the Serbo-Croatian language.
 However, Pavelic was not one to sacrifice his racist ideology to ethnic or linguistic facts.
 Shortly before he came to power he published "a Croat lexicon, cutting out all 'Serb' words, an ambitious task, since the languages are almost identical".
 Pavelíc even maintained that the Croats were completely unrelated to the Serbs.
 He informed the Catholic Croats that they were “Aryans” (Ancient Goths, no less), and that the Orthodox Serbs, alone were “Slavs”, which made them, in the Nazi scheme, “Untermenschen”.
 And, of course, in the Catholic scheme, since 1054 AD they had also been “schismatics”.
 Pavelíc and his Ustasha government decided that Croatia must be ethnically and religiously cleansed.
 The Serbs would have to go: a third to be converted to Catholicism, a third to be driven out and a third to be killed.
 And while they were at it, the Jews and the Roma could be conveniently included, as well.